Deep Long-Tailed Learning: A Survey: Classic Methods

-Several recent studies innovated the decoupled training scheme by enhancing the classifier training stage.
-OFA~\cite{chu2020feature} innovated the classifier re-training through tail-class feature augmentation by combining the extracted class-specific features of tail classes with the extracted class-generic features from head classes.
-SimCal~\cite{wang2020devil} proposed to enhance the classifier training stage by calibrating the classification head with a novel bi-level class-balanced sampling strategy for long-tailed instance segmentation.
-DisAlign~\cite{zhang2021distribution} innovated the the classifier training with a new adaptive calibration strategy.
-Specifically, a new adaptive calibration function, learned by minimizing the KL-Divergence between the calibrated prediction distribution and a balanced reference distribution, is used to adjust the output logits of the original classifier.
-To summarize, DisAlign essentially applies an additional classifier layer to calibrate the original classifier by matching the calibrated prediction distribution to a relatively balanced class distribution.

-Very recently, DT2~\cite{Desai2021Learning} applied the scheme of decoupled training to the scene graph generation task, which demonstrates the effectiveness of decoupled training in handling long-tailed class imbalance in visual relation learning.
+{Several recent studies particularly enhanced the classifier training stage.
+For example, OFA~\cite{chu2020feature} innovated the classifier re-training through tail-class feature augmentation.
+SimCal~\cite{wang2020devil} enhanced the classifier training stage by calibrating the classification head with a novel bi-level class-balanced sampling strategy for long-tailed instance segmentation.
+DisAlign~\cite{zhang2021distribution} innovated the classifier training with a new adaptive logit adjustment strategy.
+Very recently, DT2~\cite{Desai2021Learning} applied the scheme of decoupled training to the scene graph generation task, which demonstrates the effectiveness of decoupled training in handling long-tailed visual relation learning.}

+{\textbf{Discussions}.
+Decoupled training methods resolve the class imbalance issue at both the feature and classifier levels.
+Under ideal conditions, combining different methods can lead to better long-tailed performance, \eg using self-supervised pre-training~\cite{kang2021exploring} and mixup augmentation~\cite{zhong2021improving} together for better representation learning, and applying label-aware smoothing~\cite{zhong2021improving} and tail-class feature augmentation~\cite{chu2020feature} together for better classifier tuning.
+Therefore, it is recommended to use MiSLAS~\cite{zhong2021improving} as a base method and use different tricks on it.
+Note that some representation methods are also competing to each other, \eg different sampling methods for representation learning~\cite{kang2019decoupling}.}

+{The classifier learning stage does not introduce too many computation costs but can lead to significant performance gains.
+This makes decoupled training attract increasing attention.
+One critique is that the accumulated training stages make decoupled training less practical to be integrated with existing well-formulated methods for other long-tailed problems like object detection and instance segmentation.
+Despite this, the idea of decoupled training is conceptually simple and thus can be easily used to design new methods for resolving various long-tailed problems, like DT2~\cite{Desai2021Learning}.}